 Our Facilities

 Our Camden, AR facility is one of the most complete independent weapons and ordnance testing facilities in the country.
 Home of the National Ordnance and Ballistic Test Center, Camden hosts an advanced suite of simulation, data acquisition and analysis tools, and we can provide the intelligence and insights necessary to streamline the MIL-STD testing process.
-Notable features include a 3000 meter firing range, drop tower facility, a vibration testing system capable of testing up to 40,000 force pounds, and a set of hazardous material shakers that can be run at temperatures between -150 and 300°F. With these and other advanced technologies, NTS is equipped to satisfy the defense industry’s testing and evaluation needs well into the future.
+Notable features include a 3000 meter firing range, drop tower facility, a vibration testing system capable of testing up to 40,000 force pounds, and a set of hazardous material shakers that can be run at temperatures between -150 and 300°F. With these and other advanced technologies, our experts are equipped to satisfy the defense industry’s testing and evaluation needs well into the future. - Rustburg, VA:

-The NTS lab in Rustburg, VA is a certified MIL-DTL-901E (MIL-STD-901D) heavyweight and lightweight test facility.
-Featuring floating shock platforms that can test up to 125,000 pounds, NTS Rustburg can also perform MIL-STD-167-1 vibration testing, temperature and humidity testing and more.
+The lab in Rustburg, VA is a certified MIL-DTL-901E (MIL-STD-901D) heavyweight and lightweight test facility.
+Featuring floating shock platforms that can test up to 125,000 pounds, our Rustburg team can also perform MIL-STD-167-1 vibration testing, temperature and humidity testing and more.

 What Military Specifications Are Tested